 Baby raccoons, also called kits, need to stay close to their mother for the first few months of life.

-The employees at the hardware store didn’t see an adult raccoon, but they knew she must be nearby, keeping an eye on the babies.
+The employees at the store didn’t see an adult raccoon, but they knew she must have been nearby, keeping an eye on the babies.

 The clever raccoons had burrowed their way into a hollow at the center of the pallet.
 It looks like they also opened up a pack or two of mulch to make their nest.